Energetic ($<$ 2 MeV) ion fluxes measured by ASPEX-STEPS on board Aditya-L1 during its earth-bound phase: Introduction

 AL1 is the first dedicated, Indian observatory class solar mission that was launched at 11:50 Indian Standard Time (IST, UTC + 5.5 hr) on 02 September 2023 from India’s spaceport, Sriharikota.
 The satellite houses four remote sensing and three in-situ experiments.
 Aditya Solar wind Particle EXperiment (ASPEX) is one of the three in situ experiments, which comprises of two particle spectrometers –- Solar Wind Particle Spectrometer (SWIS) and Supra-Thermal and Energetic Particle Spectrometer (STEPS).
 ASPEX-SWIS measures bulk solar wind and ASPEX-STEPS measures suprathermal and energetic particles.
 The details of these spectrometers are available in \cite{Kumar_et_al_2025} and \cite{Goyal_et_al_2025}, respectively.
-STEPS was the first instrument to be switched on (after a week of launch) on 10 September 2023 and was operated during the earth-bound orbits (six closed orbits around the Earth) during 11--19 September, 2023 whenever the spacecraft was above 52000 km ($\approx$ $8R_E$). \cite{Saikin_et_al_2021} suggested from the reconstruction of the radiation belts that during the past eight solar cycles (solar cycles 17 – 24 i.e., during 1933 - 2017), the upper boundary of the outer radiation belt remained at $L^* = 6.6$.
-Therefore, it is assumed in this work that AL1 was outside the Earth’s radiation belt during this phase.
-Several earth-bound orbits were completed before the satellite was injected into the trans-L1 orbit (Cruise phase) on 19 September 2023.
-Out of the six detector units of STEPS, which point at six different directions, two units -- named as Parker Spiral (PS) and North Pointing (NP) -- made measurements of energetic ions in the terrestrial magnetosphere, magnetosheath, and in the interplanetary (IP) medium.
+ASPEX-STEPS was the first instrument to be switched on (after a week of launch) on 10 September 2023 and was operated during the earth-bound orbits (six closed orbits around the Earth) during 11--19 September, 2023 whenever the spacecraft was above 52000 km ($\approx$ $8R_E$).
+This was done to ensure that ASPEX-STEPS measured the energetic ions outside the earth’s radiation belt and ring current region.
+The work of Saikin et al. (2021) suggests that the outer radiation belt is extended up to $\approx 7 R_E$.
+Further, \cite{Wang_et_al_2024} suggests that the ring current region can extend up to $\approx 7 R_E$.
+Although unambiguous confirmation of the extension of the outer radiation belt and ring current region during the present observation period is not possible through the present set of measurements, it is assumed in this work that AL1 made the measurements outside the Earth’s radiation belt and ring current region based on the radial variability of the outer boundaries of these regions reported in the literature as mentioned.
+Several earth-bound orbits were completed before the satellite was injected into the trans-L1 orbit (cruise phase) on 19 September 2023.
+Out of the six detector units of ASPEX-STEPS, which point at six different directions, two units -- named as Parker Spiral (PS) and North Pointing (NP) -- made measurements of energetic ions in the terrestrial magnetosphere, magnetosheath, and in the interplanetary (IP) medium.
 Fortuitously, during these earth-bound orbits, three ICMEs hit the magnetosphere and three different conditions of the north-south component of the interplanetary magnetic field (IMF $B_z$ $\approx$ 0, $>$ 0 or northward and $<$ 0 or southward) were met.
 Further, a number of magnetospheric substorms also occurred during this period.
-Variations in spectral indices of ions during the three different IMF $B_z$ conditions reveal important insights into the modulation of the energetic ion environment of the magnetosphere due to the interplay of energetic ions coming from the ICME shocks and substorms.
+In this work, we evaluate the energetic ion fluxes of the magnetosphere due to the interplay of energetic ions coming from the ICME shocks and substorms during three IMF B$_z$ conditions.

 In the ensuing section, we present a brief overview of the datasets used in this paper.
 Section 3 describes the detailed methodology, observations, and analysis.
 We present the results in Section 4.
 We discuss the results in Section 5, which is followed by conclusions in Section 6.